thegooddocsproject/chronologue/documentation-and-app-roadmap.md

 ### Target audience

-Who we need documentation for:
+Who we need to write documentation for:
 - End users / Scientists
 - Developers
 - Technicians (fictional)